Personal Injury Law in New Jersey

 If your New Jersey personal injury lawsuit goes before a judge or jury, your legal team will be ready with a request for damages.
 In personal injury cases, there are three types of damage awards a court may order the defendant to pay to compensate you for the damage he or she inflicted.

-Special compensatory damages reimburse you for things such as lost income, medical bills and insurance deductibles.
+Special compensatory damages reimburse you for things such as lost income, medical bills, and insurance deductibles.
 You submit receipts proving these losses.

-General compensatory damages are subjective.
-If you receive special compensatory damages, you may also collect general damages.
-If your injury was particularly painful, you might request that the judge order the defendant compensate you for the pain and anguish.
+General compensatory damages are often subjective and depend on the circumstances.
+If you are awarded special compensatory damages, you may also be entitled to general damages.
+For example, if your injury caused significant pain and suffering, you can ask the judge to order the defendant to compensate you for that emotional and physical distress.

 Punitive damages are the most rarely awarded and are up to the court.
 The judge or jury may determine that the defendant’s negligence was particularly heinous and the resulting injury to you was equally horrific.